Green Career Education through Fairy Tales and Stories

 • Duration: 45 minutes

-A set of 3 complementary methods (workshop) introduces pupils to environmental career exploration through storytelling (reading a fairy tale connected to nature), identifying main skills and strengths of its heroes, discussing green jobs.
+This workshop introduces pupils to environmental career exploration through storytelling (reading a nature-themed fairy tale), identifying the main skills and strengths of its heroes, and discussing green jobs.

 The duration is 2-3 lessons (each 45 minutes):

-• 1st lesson: community circle, reading a story, identifying green jobs
+• Lesson 1: Community circle, reading a story, identifying green jobs

-• 2nd (and 3rd lesson): working with cards and drawing an own eco-job
+• Lesson 2 (and Lesson 3): Working with cards and creating their own eco-job

 Inspiration for the tool